-The Physical Science Curriculum is designed for students who intend to continue studies in professional and graduate schools in the health sciences or in the applied physical sciences such as chemistry or who are interested in working in government or private laboratories.
+The Physical Science curriculum is designed for students who intend to continue studies in professional and graduate schools in the health sciences or in the applied physical sciences such as chemistry or who are interested in working in government or private laboratories.
 Previous graduates have enjoyed much success in such areas.

 Electives must include any additional prerequisite required for the specific program to be pursued after graduation from AUM.
 It is important that students enroll in MH 160 and CH 101 at the earliest possible opportunity.
 Students are encouraged to discuss career opportunities with faculty members before the end of the sophomore year.

 Chemistry

-Physics

 Mathematics (including MH 267)

 Biology and/or Foreign Language

 English

-Psychology
+Psychology 15 hours

 History

-Approved Electives
+Approved Electives 40 hours

 200 hours

-- Students may not enroll in CH 210 after passing CH 301. - Students intending to proceed to graduate school will often require at least 10 hours of a foreign language.
-Biology could include MTY courses. - Credit will not be allowed for any introductory course designated by PHS (as opposed to CH and PS), EH 090, any mathematics course below MH 150, BI 104, or BI 105.
+Students may not obtain credit for both CH 210 and CH 301.

+Students intending to proceed to graduate school will often require at least 10 hours of a foreign language.
+Biology could include MTY courses.

+Credit will not be allowed for any introductory course designated by PHS (as opposed to CH and PS), EH 090, any mathematics course below MH 150, BI 104, or BI 105.